 This is the Tricopter LR (Long Range).
 Efficient, nimble, transportable and with long flight time, those were the goals when designing this copter.
 The low drag and long flight time make this copter very well suited for long range explorative flying.

-This kit includes the Kakute F4 V2 flight controller and Baby PDB.
+This kit includes the Kakute F4 V2 flight controller (with a 5V Beeper/Buzzer) and Baby PDB.